 This product is indicated as a general supplement where a deficiency of any of the ingredients exists.

 If you suffer from a chronic medical condition consult your healthcare practitioner before using this product.
-Women and individuals with hormone-dependant illnesses such as endometriosis, uterine fibroids, or cancers of the breast, ovaries, uterus or prostate should avoid using Trichotin DHT Inhibitor.
+Women and individuals with hormone-dependent illnesses such as endometriosis, uterine fibroids, or cancers of the breast, ovaries, uterus or prostate, pregnant and breastfeeding should avoid using Trichotin DHT Inhibitor.
 If you suffer from a heart condition, use this product under the supervision of your healthcare practitioner.
 Diabetics should only use this product under the supervision of their healthcare practitioner.

 Keep out of reach of children.